sajadahmadia/NLP/DistilBERT_sentiment_analysis/README.md

 |-----------------|-----------|----------|-----------|--------|----------|
 | Rule-based      | VADER     | 0.696    | 0.652     | 0.833  | 0.731    |
 | Machine learning| DistilBERT| 0.867    | 0.857     | 0.879  | 0.868    |

+To see the complete paper, please check the short_paper file.